 Airlines Flying Out of FNL

-Currently, there are no scheduled commercial airlines flying out of FNL.
-The closest commercial flights to Northern Colorado fly into Denver International Airport.
+Currently, there is one new commercial airline flying out of FNL, debuting October 6, 2021.
+It will run nonstop between Northern Colorado and a regional airport in Los Angeles, California.
+The other closest commercial flights to Northern Colorado fly into Denver International Airport.

 The following vacation charters are offered directly by these resorts: